-Holiday Traditions in Mexico Posted by Karoly Molina on Dec 13, 2018 in Holidays, Mexican culture
+Holiday Traditions in Mexico Posted by Karoly Molina on Dec 13, 2018 in Uncategorized

 The holidays are upon us!
 December is filled with so many festivities and traditions around the world, and Mexico is no exception.
 In this post, I will cover just a few of the traditions that some people observe such as posadas, ponche, los villancicos, and el nacimiento.

 The party marathon that stretches from December 12 to January 6th is nicknamed the Guadalupe-Reyes.
 These are intense weeks of celebration with lots of food, drinks, and family.
 December 12 is the birthday of the patrona of Mexico, la Virgen de Guadalupe.
 Her birthday is a huge celebration throughout the country and many people, nicknamed Guadalupanos, do a pilgrimage from all over the country to her church in Mexico City named La Basilica de Guadalupe.
 When I was young, Christmas did not officially begin until after December 12 as a sign of respect for the virgin.
 This has changed and Christmas decorations are up at the beginning of December.

 In this marathon, Reyes, are the three wise men or the reyes magos as they are called in Spanish.
 On January 6th, the reyes bring kids presents, kind of like Santa Claus.
 Santa Claus is quite a young tradition in Mexico.
 In my mom’s time, baby Jesus would bring you a present on the eve of December 24th.
 Nowadays, most families are visited by Santa Claus and then again by the Reyes Magos, when the holidays are officially concluded.